Skip to content

 1. Ask what the client needs right now.
 Do not dump every available fact into the process.
 Match your response to the current stage of the project.

 2. Treat speed as a competitive advantage.
-Mark's point is blunt: time kills deals.
+Mark's point is blunt: delays create risk, and slow responses can cost communities projects.
 Reduce delays wherever you control the process.

 3. Do not say yes unless you can prove it.
 If you claim you can deliver water, sewer, power, permits, or workforce support, be ready to explain exactly how.